 "For every complex problem, there is a simple, easy to understand, wrong answer" (H. L. Mencken).
-Here is a linguistic example: Languages tend to end up as SVO languages because SVO is the default grammar30 defined by UG.
-This is the simple but wrong answer; the correct one is this.
-UG looks very much like English because the mother tongue of the master mind of UG happens to be native (American) English.31 The UG idea is a how how-else-idea.
-How could children in the innocent age of three to six years grasp a highly complicated grammar system?
-Chomsky's answer is fanciful but begging the question: "It's innate, stupid!".
+Here is a linguistic example: Languages tend to end up as SVO languages because SVO is the default grammar defined by UG.
+This is a simple but arguably wrong answer; the correct one is this.
+UG looks very much like English because the mother tongue of the master mind of UG happens to be native (American) English.
+The UG idea rest on a how how-else assumption: How could children in the innocent age of three to six years grasp a highly complicated grammar system?
+The answer "It is innate" is just a promise without encashment.

 A more plausible answer is this: A language that a child could not acquire could not exist as a human language.
 Language acquisition is the bottle neck for grammars.
 This is exactly what the theory of evolution by natural selection entails.
-Languages are learnable for the trivial rea-
+Languages are learnable for the trivial reason that each predecessor language was learnable and because a child could not learn an unlearnable grammatical feature.
+A explanation for grammar learning based on UG is a petitio-